 Strong development headwinds have required a deliberate approach as well.
 While Torchy’s “took it in the pants last year from a margins perspective,” Rypka said, its transactions are nonetheless outpacing the industry today.
 Raising prices helped weather the storm, of course, but so did pre-buying.
 “We've got a year's worth of switch gear for our buildout and we've pre-ordered HVAC systems with companies that we work with,” he explained.
 “We do a lot of long-term buying in terms of food and meat and chicken.”

-As he looks forward to the next few years, Rypka expects to see food prices continue coming down, and he hopes to see construction costs decrease as well.
+As he looks ahead to the next few years, Rypka expects food prices to continue coming down and hopes construction costs will decrease as well.
 "It's gonna be bumpy this next year on all levels," he said.
 "Things will start to hopefully ramp up in 2024, but this year's probably gonna be bumpy for all of us.
 Put your seatbelts on."

 Posted by